urban-plumber/urban-plumber.github.io/qanda/index.md

 > **Q:** what is "**footpath_area_fraction**" (site parameter 12)

-**A:** footpath_area_fraction could have been better named as “paved_area_fraction” or similar, as it is intended to include paths, courts, plazas, parking areas and any other hard ground covering.
+**A:** footpath_area_fraction could have been better named as “paved_area_fraction” or similar, as it is intended to include paths, courts, plazas, parking areas and any other hard ground coverings that are **not** roads.

 ---